Mike McGlinchey, OT, Notre Dame

 Nick Gates*, OT, Nebraska

 Height: 6-5.
 Weight: 295.
 Projected 40 Time: 5.18.
 Projected Round (2018): 4-6.
-1/6/18: Gates should have returned to Nebraska for his senior year, but he entered the 2018 NFL Draft.
+2/17/18: Gates should have returned to Nebraska for his senior year, but he entered the 2018 NFL Draft.
 Gates played left tackle in 2017 and wasn't overly impressive.
 He had injuries in 2016 and didn't play well, including an ugly outing against Tennessee in the bowl game.
 In 2015, Gates played right tackle for Nebraska, and that should probably be his NFL position.
-That or moving inside to guard.
+He might also move inside to guard.

 Toby Weathersby*, OT, LSU